- 7 Best Tips on How to Save Money for a House

 You can jot down the note on sticky post-its and put them in your kitchen, bedroom and even in your car, or you can go new-school and keep the note in your phone.
 But you must force yourself to look at the note multiple times per day.

 If you can do this successfully, you can change your spending and saving habits in about 21 days and be on your way to saving.
 This is probably the best way to save for a house because it changes your habits altogether rather than just cutting a few expenses here and there.

 2. Cut Monthly Membership/Subscription Fees

 Cutting monthly membership programs out of your life is one of the easiest and toughest things to do.
-It’s easy because all you need to do is make the decision to cut ties and you can usually cut the service via the internet or over the phone.
+It’s easy because all you need to do is decide to cut ties and you can usually cut the service via the internet or over the phone.

 It can also be one of the toughest things to do because that service may seem necessary or may feel like it’s been a part of your life for quite some time.